Rudrzz/Rudrzz/README.md

 - 👋 Hi, I’m @Rudrzz
 - 👀 I’m interested in weightlifting
-- 🌱 I’m currently learning c++
+- 🌱 I have learned python
-- 💞️ I’m looking to collaborate on javascript
+- 💞️ I’m looking to collaborate on web & soft ware development
-- 📫 How to reach me rudraspart@gmail.com
+- 📫 How to reach me rudramistry22505@gmail.com

 <!---
 Rudrzz/Rudrzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.